irods/irods_docs/docs/system_overview/genquery.md

 ### Metadata Queries

 GenQuery2 allows users to write more targeted queries.
 This is especially helpful when dealing with metadata.
-Depending on the use-case, there may be times where you need to filter a resultset based on metadata attached to multiple iRODS entities (i.e. data objects, collections, resources, users).
+Depending on the use-case, there may be times where you need to filter a result set based on metadata attached to multiple iRODS entities (i.e. data objects, collections, resources, users).
 GenQuery2 makes this possible through the use of **SQL LEFT JOIN**.
 This happens automatically.

 Here's an example demonstrating mixed metadata queries. _This is NOT possible with GenQuery1._